Pomarine jaeger: Description

 This species ranges from 46 to 67 cm in length, 110 to 138 cm in wingspan and 540–920 g in weight.
 The upper limit of the length includes the elongated tail streamer of breeding adults, which is about 10 cm in length.
 Identification of this jaeger is complicated by its similarities to parasitic jaeger and the existence of three morphs.
 Pomarine jaegers are larger than common gulls.
 They are much bulkier, broader-winged and less falcon-like than the parasitic jaeger, but show the same wide range of plumage variation.
 The flight is more measured than that of the smaller species.
 It has many harsh chattering calls and others which sounds like which-yew.

 Light-morph adult pomarine jaegers have a brown back, mainly white underparts and dark primary wing feathers with a white "flash".
 The head and neck are yellowish-white with a black cap.
 Dark morph adults are dark brown, and intermediate morph birds are dark with somewhat paler underparts, head and neck.
 All morphs have the white wing flash, which appears as a diagnostic double flash on the underwing.
 In breeding adults of all morphs, the two central tail feathers are much longer than the others, spoon-shaped, and twisted from the horizontal.
 Juveniles are even more problematic to identify, and are difficult to separate from parasitic jaegers at a distance on plumage alone.

 Behaviour

 Breeding

 This species breeds in the far north of Eurasia and North America.
 It nests on Arctic tundra and islands, laying 2–3 olive-brown eggs in grass lined depressions.
 Like other skuas, it will fly at the head of a human or other intruder approaching its nest.
 Although it cannot inflict serious damage, the experience is frightening and painful.

 Feeding

 This bird feeds on fish, carrion, scraps, smaller birds up to the size of common gull and rodents, especially lemmings.
 It robs gulls, terns and even gannets of their catches.
 Like most other skua species, it continues this piratical behaviour throughout the year, showing great agility as it harasses its victims.
-Only the Great Black Backed Gull, White-Tailed Eagle and Golden Eagle are known to take adult, healthy pomarine skuas.
+Only the Great Black Backed Gull, White-Tailed Eagle and Golden Eagle are known to take adult, healthy pomarine jaeger.